 As a person with ASD, I can deeply relate to both the Israelites and Moses in this episode.
 There have been times when my autism, illnesses, and the dumpster fire the world is becoming have all left me in despair.
 Like the Israelites, I've sometimes responded in harmful ways.
 There have been times when the people I've counted on and trusted lost their cool and, like Moses, shattered the tablets of my trust.

 Despite my desire to do good, my actions caused immense stress to my loved ones.
 The guilt and shame I felt was crushing, but I know I never meant to cause harm.
 This is why I must believe that trauma and hypervigilance were what led to negative results.

 But neither of our stories end there.

-After shattering the tablets, Moses appeals to God.
-God decides to spare the lives of the Israelites but needs to take a break from being in their presence to allow for a reset.
-This time, the people need to trust that God and Moses will stay with them.
+After shattering the tablets, Moses appealed to God.
+God decided to spare the lives of the Israelites but needed to take a break from being in their presence to allow for a reset.
+This time, the people needed to trust that God and Moses would stay with them.